xilun/cbwin/README.md

     xilun@WINWIN:/mnt/c/Users$

 # warnings
 Anybody with access to TCP 127.0.0.1 can launch anything with the privileges of the user who launched `outbash.exe`.
 This might not be an issue if you are the only user of your computer.
+This might however break the WSL security model (once it is properly implemented by MS), but if you are only using separation between the WSL root and user to avoid casual mistakes and not for strong security purposes this is also not an issue.

 It is an unfinished work in progress.
 There are various stuff not-implemented (CRT compatible escaping of the command line args, propagating exit codes, allowing pipes, trying to capture/restore the environment to do builds...)